HollisChen/NoteSharing/Math & Physics/Mathematics Notes.md

 Thus, we have shown that the characteristic function of the sum of two independent random variables is simply the product of their individual characteristic functions.

+(What if $X$ and $Y$ are not independent?
+There should be a generalized formula including covariances.)

 ### Law of total variance

 In probability theory, **the law of total variance** or **variance decomposition formula** or **conditional variance formulas** or **law of iterated variances**, also known as **Eve's law**, states that if $X$ and $Y$ are random variables on the same probability space, and the variance of  $X$ is finite, then